vanshikapandey13/Data_analytics_summerbootcamp/README.md

 - Creating insights using graphs and summaries
 - Working with Excel functions and charts
 - Structuring a project from scratch

+🚀 My Goal
+To become skilled in data analytics and use my knowledge to solve real-world problems — from business insights to global issues.
+This bootcamp is my first step into that journey.